tijlleenders/ZinZen-user-talk/_posts/2022-12-10-The-DPDA-cycle.md

 ## PDCA is for companies - not individuals

 The [Plan-Do-Check-Act/Adjust cycle](https://en.wikipedia.org/wiki/PDCA) assumes a pre-existing objective.
 It's a quality improvement management method for companies.
-Management will tell you what needs to be achieved - you just need to follow and improve the process and results.
+Management will tell you what needs to be achieved - you just need to follow.
+Improve the process so that targets are hit.
 You can be creative in how to get there (if the company is so inclined) - but there is no room for creativeness in the goal setting itself.
 Management will create the objectives.
 This is ill-suited for individuals who need to set their own goals.